-- Clarify the roles of SGPS and the individual program/faculty offices, which administer graduate programs. - Clarify the procedures to be followed for students completing a PhD Thesis. - Provide and explain the purpose of forms and checklists required as part of the process.
+- Clarify the roles of SGPS and the individual program/faculty offices, which administer graduate programs. - Clarify the procedures to be followed for students completing a Master's thesis. - Provide and explain the purpose of forms and checklists required as part of the process.